sww1235/CookBook/README.md

-# recipe-database-backend
+# recipe-database
-Backend code and data structures for recipe software hosted in https://github.com/sww1235/recipe-database-cmd
+Recipe database schema and front end.

+Contains schema for a ingredient inventory database as well as for recipes.